How to Use the SBA’s Size Standard Tool

 - Objectives and impact on those programs of different size standard levels

 Using this data, the SBA is able to set its size standards for businesses across all industries.
 You can find more information on how the SBA forms their size standards here.
+They are adjusted regularly by the SBA, so it's important you are evaluating your business size on a routine basis.

 Step 2: Gather Revenue and Employee Information